 Coming Soon: More Perspective

-Next week or two I will follow up with what I think are other important perspectives: comparing air pollution’s risks to other extremely common “lifestyle risks” such as no exercise; high salt diets; lack of fruits and veggies in your diet; obesity; high cholesterol; and smoking.
+Next week or two I will follow up (here’s the link) with what I think are other important perspectives: comparing air pollution’s risks to other extremely common “lifestyle risks” such as no exercise; high salt diets; lack of fruits and veggies in your diet; obesity; high cholesterol; and smoking.
 As you will see, their relative risks for mortality are much higher than Beijing air’s 1.32 and 1.49.
 Especially with smoking, including victims of secondhand smoke; as Pope points out in the same study above, people exposed to secondhand smoke have a relative risk of death as high as 1.3 for lung cancer and 1.27 for heart disease.
 So where’s the national outrage in China over these victims?
 Where’s the perspective?
-Stay tuned…
+Click here to find out…